 - Dan Olson - Assistant Pastor (Read more/less...)

 Pastor Dan Olson grew up at Tri-City Baptist Church and graduated from Tri-City Christian Academy in 1982.
 His father was Tri-City’s business manager for many years before passing away.
 Dan and his wife Colette are both retired Air Force Air Traffic Controllers.
 Dan served for 30 years and reached the rank of Chief (E-9).
-He has an MBA and has served in England, Turkey, Alaska, and Japan as well as several bases here in the U.S. After retiring from the Air Force, Dan became an Assistant Pastor at Tri-City in 2012.
+He has an MBA and has served in England, Turkey, Qatar, Iraq, Croatia, Alaska, and Japan as well as several bases here in the U.S. After retiring from the Air Force, Dan became an Assistant Pastor at Tri-City in 2012.
+He is currently working on his Doctorate of Business Administration.
 Dan and Colette have two children: Josh and Erin.

 - David Stertzbach - Music Pastor (Read more/less...)

 Pastor David Stertzbach was born on September 28 and was saved at the age of five.
 He attended Rockford Baptist School in Rockford, Illinois, then Trinity Baptist School in Williston, Vermont.
-He received a M.A. in Church Music with a Voice Proficiency and an M.A. in Church Music with a Conducting Proficiency from Bob Jones University.
+He received a B.Mus. in Church Music with proficiency in voice and M.Mus. in Church Music with a choral conducting proficiency from Bob Jones University.
 Pastor Stertzbach spent eleven years ministering at Trinity Baptist Church and School in Williston before coming in 2005 to Tri-City Baptist Church where he displays a passion to pastor God's people through music.
-He also teaches music at Tri-City Christian Academy and International Baptist College and is the director of the Chandler School of Fine Arts.
-Dave and his wife, Becky, have two children: Laura and Davy.
+He also teaches music at Tri-City Christian Academy and International Baptist College and Seminary and is the director of the Chandler School of Fine Arts.
+Dave and his wife, Becky, have two children: Laura and Dave.

 Fun Facts about Pastor Dave